wweallday/X1C6-macOS/README.md

     Navigate to `Misc -> Security -> SecureBootModel`, and set it to **Disabled** (case-sensitive).
     Once the installation is complete, you can re-enable Secure Boot by setting it back to **Default**.

+- **Apple Music Playback Issue**:
+  - While Apple Music plays correctly through the internal audio, it's worth noting that the X1 Carbon's built-in speakers may not provide the best sound quality.
+A preferable option would be to use Bluetooth headphones.
+However, some users may experience issues with Apple Music not playing properly on Bluetooth devices, potentially due to DRM-related factors.

+  **Workaround for Bluetooth Playback**
+    To resolve skipping issues when using Apple Music over Bluetooth, follow these steps:

+    1. Open **Apple Music** and go to **Preferences > Playback**.
+    2. Uncheck the options for **Lossless Audio** and **Dolby Atmos**.
+These features can cause playback issues, likely due to DRM restrictions.
+    3. Open **Audio MIDI Setup** (located in the Utilities folder).
+    4. Click the (+) button and select **Create Multi-Output Device**.
+    5. Name the new device as you prefer, then enable your Bluetooth device in the audio device list.

+- **HDMI Monitor Connection Issue**:
+  - When connecting the X1 Carbon to a 144Hz monitor via HDMI, you might encounter a problem where the monitor continuously connects and disconnects.
+This issue is typically caused by the system defaulting to a 60Hz refresh rate.

+  **Solution**
+  - To resolve this, manually set the refresh rate to **120Hz**:
+    1. Go to **System Settings > Displays**.
+    2. Select the external monitor and adjust the refresh rate to **120Hz**.

+    After making this adjustment, the connection stabilize, and the monitor will work normally.
 ## Pre-Installation Instructions

 1. Follow tylernguyen's detailed [installation guide](https://tylernguyen.github.io/x1c6-hackintosh/).